MarkHedleyJones/markhedleyjones.github.io/docs/_posts/2019-04-14-aluminium-foundry.md

 ---
-layout: post
+layout: project
 title:  "Aluminium Foundry"
 date:   2019-04-14 09:01:13 +0000
 permalink: /projects/aluminium-foundry
 featureimage: feature.webp
 thumb: thumb.webp
 description: Melt aluminium with a home-made aluminium foundry
 ---

 After taking inspiration from a number of furnaces seen you YouTube, I decided to build a furnace, or home foundary, for melting aluminium.
 I didn't have anything in-particular that I wanted to cast, but was just generally interested in creating a foundary hot enough to melt metal.